N0ciple/PyPerceptron/README.md

 ## Requirements
 To run PyPerceptron with visualisation you  need the [pygame](https://www.pygame.org/), to do so :
+'''
-'''pip install --user pygame'''
+pip install --user pygame
+'''

 ## Usage
 To launch the script simply use the following command :
-'''python3 visualTest.py'''
+'''
+python3 visualTest.py
+'''

 It will generate a cavenas of 800 pixels by 800 pixels and display 100 points